-Since the initial reports of germline variants in EPHB4 associated with a disease phenotype, ^{2,4-9} new cases with EPHB4 VUS have come to our attention from several clinicians looking for additional evidence to confirm diagnosis.
-To verify the pathogenicity of all the new variants, we investigated protein expression levels, tyrosine kinase activity, and subcellular localization of the EPHB4 receptor.
-We showed that six of the seven novel variants under investigation resulted in a reduction or total absence of EPHB4 kinase activity, due to the presence of a dysfunctional receptor or total loss of protein expression.
+Since the initial reports of germline variants in EPHB4 associated with a disease phenotype, 2, 4-9 new cases with EPHB4 variants of uncertain significance (VUS) have come to our attention from several clinicians looking for additional evidence to confirm diagnosis.
+To verify the pathogenicity of all the new variants, we investigated protein expression levels, tyrosine kinase activity and subcellular localization of the EPHB4 receptor.
+We showed that six of the seven novel variants under investigation, resulted in a reduction or total absence of EPHB4 kinase activity, due to the presence of a dysfunctional receptor or total loss of protein expression.
 Thus, for most variants we were able to report a damaging effect on the protein function to the clinicians, suggesting that the VUS was pathogenic and causative of the disease.
-However, the p.K885R variant in family FH5 performed similarly to the WT protein in our functional assays.
-Based on our results, this variant appears benign and we cannot
+However, the p.K885R variant in family FH5, performed similarly to the WT protein in our functional assays.
+Based on our results, this variant appears benign and we cannot conclude it was the cause of the LRFH in this family, therefore more extensive functional work must be done to confirm its pathogenicity.